icure/medtech-docs/sdks/quick-start/index.md

 Welcome to iCure!
 In this iCure Quick Start guide, you will learn how to initialize your iCure environment and begin working with the MedTech SDK.
 The process involves several steps:
 - Create your iCure account by registering on the Cockpit Web Portal.
-- Create an App, which represents a medical solution or ecosystem, in the Cockpit Dashboard.
+- Create a Solution, which represents a medical system, software or platform, in the Cockpit Dashboard.
-- Create a Database within your App to store medical data.
+- Create a Database within your Solution to store medical data.
-- Choose the CAPTCHA solution you will use and provide your CAPTCHA secret key.
+- Choose the CAPTCHA provider you will use and provide your CAPTCHA secret key.
 - Create your authentication email and SMS templates and get their ids.
-- (Optional) Create a Parent Healthcare Professional if you need to access patients' medical data.
+- Create extra entities: organisations, healthcare professionals, devices, and users that your project requires.

 Before moving on to your dedicated Technology page, ensure that you have completed all the necessary steps.
 Additional resources and detailed procedures are available throughout the guide for more information.